-If so, then you need assistance from lawyers who routinely handle these types of cases.
+If so, then you need assistance from lawyers who routinely handle dangerous driving cases.

 What is dangerous driving?

-Subsection (1) of the legislation states that dangerous driving is determined by making an objective assessment of the factual circumstances surrounding the driving.
+- Dangerous driving is determined by making an objective assessment of the factual circumstances surrounding the driving.

-There is an inexhaustible list of matters that the Court can take into account, including the condition of the road, the amount of traffic on the road, the type of road and of course the speed and nature of the driving itself.
+- There is an inexhaustible list of matters that the Court can take into account, including the condition of the road, the amount of traffic on the road, the type of road and of course the speed and nature of the driving itself.

 Given that it is an objective test, technically the offender does not need to put other road users at risk at the time of offending.
 It is an assessment of the circumstances generally, and whether they can be considered to be dangerous.
 Unlike other criminal offences, intention doesn’t really come into the equation, only the intention to drive the motor vehicle in the way it was driven, whether that is dangerous or not is an objective assessment.

 Seek Advice Early